-In 2009 a horse-rider was rendered unconscious and his mount died after slipping on the algae, apparently after inhaling toxic gas released by the rotting seaweed.'Not drowned'
+In 2009 a horse-rider was rendered unconscious and his mount died after slipping on the algae, apparently after inhaling toxic gas released by the rotting seaweed.

 Gilles Buet, a Brittany water official, said the reason for the boars' deaths was still unknown.

 "One of the theories we have is that the animals could have drunk water that could contain algae," Mr Buet told AFP news agency.

 Local police official Philippe De Gestas said they were doing autopsies on some of the carcasses, as well as testing for hydrogen sulphide, a poisonous gas given off by the algae as they decompose.